 Participants will then be moved to small discussion groups with a leader assigned to each group.
 Those wishing to lead the groups should contact Ann (email@example.com) who will then assign groups/leaders.

 All Conference Listen and Read Sessions - Members will be invited to register for each session for a fee of $10 per session; non-members may register at the rate of $15 per session.
-Check the USBBY website, Facebook page and November issue of BRIDGES for forthcoming registration information.
+Check the USBBY website and Facebook page for forthcoming registration information.

 Also, be on the lookout for more information about the 2022 event where we will, we earnestly hope, again be able to make those personal connections that make the IBBY Regional experience so valuable and unforgettable.